RogueTeam/onion/README.md

 ## Abstract

-Tor and I2P are robust solutions for anonymous networking.
+While Tor and I2P offer robust solutions for anonymous networking, their powerful protocols currently lack straightforward methods for embedding into applications outside of the C/C++ and Java ecosystems.
+This project proposes a novel solution: **a small-codebase protocol powered by shared infrastructure such as libp2p.**

 ## Features